 Fees are sliding scale.
 We encourage you to pay in sync with your financial resources.
 This helps us give a discount to those who need it to be with us.

-Deposit is refundable, less a $25 processing fee, up to two weeks before the camp (January 28th), unless you have an emergency situation that requires an exception.
+Deposit is refundable, less a $25 processing fee, up to two weeks before the camp, unless you have an emergency situation that requires an exception.
+More details on the Reg Form page.

-Full payment is required in advance by January 15th, or by Dec 15th for the early discount.
+Full payment is required in advance by December 10th for all campers, or by Nov 1st for the early discount.

 We look forward to sharing this wonderful experience with you!